Have a Happy Mother's May in Asheville

 Dog Day Afternoon

 Bringing your four-footed friends to Asheville with you this spring?
-Take them to Lake Julian in Arden on May 4 from noon to 4 p.m. for their very own festival.
-The Dog Day Afternoon will feature the Ingles Ultimate Air Dogs show, pet costume contests, and other activities just for your pup.
+Take them to Lake Julian in Arden on May 3 from noon to 3 p.m. for their very own festival.
+The Dog Day Afternoon will feature the Canines in the Clouds stunt dog performances, pet costume contests, and other activities just for your pup.
 Local pet-friendly businesses will feature a wide variety of pet care, pet products, pet training demos, and tasty treats for dogs.

 White Squirrel Weekend